The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While you cannot ask the postal service to return the envelope to you, you can ask your bank to cancel the check and avoid having the funds withdrawn from your bank account.
-Follow this checklist to stop that check in its tracks.
+If you need to cancel a check, you can ask your bank to cancel it and avoid having the funds withdrawn from your bank account.
+Follow these steps to stop that check in its tracks.

 1. Find out if the payment has already been processed

 Before you start the process of canceling a check, review your checking account activity to verify that the check has not yet cleared.
 The bank will not be able to stop the payment if the check has been cashed or is being processed.

 Make sure you have the key information your bank will need to process your request: your account number and the check number.
 You may also need to include the payment amount and the recipient.

 The bank might request information on why you are canceling the check.
 Was it made out for the wrong amount or to the wrong payee?
 Are you disputing the transaction?
 Or was the check stolen?